cnio-bu/bollito/tutorials/pbmc/README.md

 The higher the score, the more expressed the signature is.
 The significance of this score is calculated using the Geary C Statistics method, which measures autocorrelation between cells.
-If the cells that are close in the dimensional space and have a high Vision score compared to the rest of the cells, the molecular signature will be significant.
+If cells in close proximity have a high Vision score compared to the rest of the cells, the molecular signature will be significant.
-If a molecular signature is significant at the chosen resolution, bollito will create a plot representing the Vision scores of each cell in the UMAP.
+When a molecular signature is significant (at the chosen resolution), bollito will create a plot representing the Vision scores of each cell in the UMAP.

 In this case the user will just have to select:
 - Set of **molecular signatures** to be tested.